bundlewrap/bundlewrap/docs/content/repo/items.py.md

 In this simplified example we save ourselves from duplicating the logic that gets the current MySQL version from metadata (which is probably overkill here, but you might encounter more complex situations).

+Tags also allow for optional dependencies, since items can depend on tags that don't exist.
+So for example if you need to do something after items from another bundle have been completed, but that bundle might not always be there, you can depend on a tag given to the items of the other bundle.

 <br>

 ## triggers and triggered